 If you have earned income under the head house property, then you should know about these deductions from the total taxable income, such as the standard deduction, the deduction for municipal taxes paid, the deduction on home loan interest for the current period, and the ‘Pre-construction interest’ incurred prior to completion of acquisition/construction.
 Such deductions allow a taxpayer to reduce the tax outflow from their taxable income.

-Deduction under Section 24(b) for pre-construction interest (in 5 equal instalments over a period of 5 years) cannot be claimed if you are opting for a new tax regime in the case of self-occupied property.
+Deduction under Section 24(b) for pre-construction interest (in 5 equal installments over a period of 5 years) cannot be claimed if you are opting for a new tax regime in the case of self-occupied property.

 In the case of let-out property, the pre-construction interest can continue to be claimed as a deduction u/s 24(b) even if you opt for the new regime.